broadinstitute/ml4h/docker/droid/README.md

 The image contains the `ml4h` checkout at `/ml4h` and sets `TF_USE_LEGACY_KERAS=1` so DROID continues to run against the legacy `tf.keras` stack required by the MoViNet dependencies in TensorFlow 2.19.
+The V-JEPA 2.1 adapter uses the included PyTorch runtime as a frozen feature extractor while DROID's projection and prediction heads remain in Keras.

 ```commandline
 docker run -it --rm -v {PATH_TO_CLONED_ML4H}:/ml4h ml4h-droid:tf2.19 /bin/bash